kukuu/system-design-architecture/modern-microservice-architure.md

 - Model Training: Batch processing for algorithm improvement

 - Feature Store: Consolidated data for ML models

+### Real Time Tracking

+Real-time tracking events flow through Kafka to the AI platform, which updates recommendation models.
+Content Service syncs with Headless CMS via webhooks, and all services leverage Redis for caching to reduce latency.

 ### The Synergy of AI, Content, and Services